Sparagmos

 Sparagmos (σπαραγμός, from σπαράσσω sparasso, "tear, rend, pull to pieces") is an act of rending, tearing apart, or mangling, usually in a Dionysian context.

 In Dionysian rite as represented in myth and literature, a living animal, or sometimes even a human being, is sacrificed by being dismembered.
 Sparagmos was frequently followed by omophagia (the eating of the raw flesh of the one dismembered).
 It is associated with the Maenads or Bacchantes, followers of Dionysus, and the Dionysian Mysteries.

+Euripides' Bacchae

 Examples of sparagmos appear in Euripides's play The Bacchae.
 In one scene guards sent to control the Maenads witness them pulling a live bull to pieces with their hands.
 Later, after King Pentheus has banned the worship of Dionysus, the god lures him into a forest, to be torn limb from limb by Maenads, including his own mother Agave.
 According to some myths, Orpheus, regarded as a prophet of Orphic or Bacchic religion, died when he was dismembered by raging Thracian women.